LucasDedieu/NoiseResilientHistopathology/README.md

 pip install -r requirements.txt
 ```

+Please note: For integration extractions, CTranspath and Pathoduet require two different versions of timm.
+Make sure you have the appropriate version for each of them.

 ## How To Run
 ##### Configs for the experiment settings
 Check '*.yaml' file in the config folder for each experiment.